 For companies already committed to corporate philanthropy, the millennial mindset is commonplace.
 But for some businesses that don’t have a corporate philanthropy plan in place, this new generation of employees is asking them to rethink their talent recruitment strategies, community involvement, and rewards programs.

 The good news is, not only can this new way of doing business be lucrative – increasing both profits and employee dedication – but it also results in a sense of gratification that comes with giving back.

 We’re Here to Help!

-At HeartPress PR, we want to make sure that you’re connecting your employees with the causes that they care about and improving the world that we all share.
+At HeartPress, we want to make sure that you’re connecting your employees with the causes that they care about and improving the world that we all share.
 Our experts will help you rethink your community involvement portfolio or select the ideal charitable organization for great, meaningful results.

 Statistics by Forbes, Why You Can’t Ignore Millennials.

-If you need to up your corporate giving game, HeartPress PR can help.
+If you need to up your corporate giving game, HeartPress can help.